Cookies & Cups > Recipes > Dessert > Cheesecake > Sopapilla Cheesecake Bars

 Sopapilla Cheesecake Bars

-Sopapilla Cheesecake bars on a plate
+Three Sopapilla cheesecake bars stacked on a plate.

 How To Make Sopapilla Cheesecake Bars